 HR can help reduce collective action against the employer by:

 today, and we will help protect your rights.
-California sees a lot of wage lawsuits against employers in the booming food industry, and it is important to have proper legal representation with our Los Angeles class-action lawyers.
+California sees a lot of wage lawsuits against employers in the booming food industry, and it is essential to have proper legal representation with our Los Angeles class-action lawyers.

 for our clients.
-Our award-winning lawyers can give you the legal representation that you need to get the compensation you deserve.
+Our award-winning lawyers can give you the legal representation you need to get the compensation you deserve.